-The following is a summary of the published results and assets, liabilities and non-controlling interests of the Group for the last five financial years.
-The information has been extracted from the published audited consolidated financial statements of the Company, after appropriate adjustments and reclassifications.
+The following is a summary of the published results and assets and liabilities of the Group for the last five financial years, as extracted from the audited consolidated financial statements and restated/reclassified as appropriate.
 This summary does not form any part of the audited consolidated financial statements.